mines-researchcomputing/rc-docs/source/pages/overview.md

 ## Getting more help

-If you're not able to find the help you need in our documentation, please head over to the [Mines Help Center](https://helpcenter.mines.edu/TDClient/1946/Portal/Requests/ServiceCatalog?CategoryID=11036) and submit an HPC/Research ticket for more specific help.
+If you're not able to find the help you need in our documentation, please head over to the [Mines Help Center](https://helpcenter.mines.edu/TDClient/1946/Portal/Requests/TicketRequests/NewForm?ID=4GCQlvW5OYk_&RequestorType=Service) and submit an Research Computing ticket for more specific help.